Shiroiame-Kusu/ModPackUpdater/README.md

 Notes:
 - Version is always `latest`.
 - Paths must be safe-relative and use `/` separators.
+- The server skips symlinked files and files under symlinked directories.

 More client guidance and examples: docs/CLIENT.md